mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 How to deploy Mattermost Team Edition Helm Chart in the GitLab Helm Chart deployment
 =====================================================================================

-This document will describe in how to deploy MM TE Helm Chart in an existing GitLab Helm Chart deployment.
+This document will describe how to deploy Mattermost Team Edition Helm Chart in an existing GitLab Helm Chart deployment.

 You will need:
-  - A running Kubernetes cluster :)
+  - A running Kubernetes cluster
   - A running GitLab Helm Chart
   - The name of the secret that holds the Postgres password.
-If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` then the secret name will be ``gitlab-postgresql-password``
+If you installed the Gilab Helm  Chart using the chart name as ``gitlab``, then the secret name is ``gitlab-postgresql-password``
   - The name of the secret that holds the Minio keys.
-If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` then the secret name will be ``gitlab-minio-secret``
+If you installed the Gilab Helm Chart using the chart name as ``gitlab``, then the secret name is ``gitlab-minio-secret``
   - The service name for Postgres and the port.
-If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` and in the ``default`` namespace then the service name will be ``gitlab-postgresql`` and port ``5432``
+If you installed the Gilab Helm Chart using the chart name as ``gitlab`` in the ``default`` namespace, then the service name is ``gitlab-postgresql`` and port is ``5432``
   - The service name for Minio and the port.
-If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` and in the ``default`` namespace then the service name will be ``gitlab-minio-svc`` and port ``9000``
+If you installed the Gilab Helm Chart using the chart name as ``gitlab`` in the ``default`` namespace, then the service name is ``gitlab-minio-svc`` and port is ``9000``
   - The names of ``kubernetes.io/ingress.class``, ``kubernetes.io/ingress.provider`` and ``certmanager.k8s.io/issuer``

 **Deploy GitLab Helm Chart**
 ----------------------------

-To deploy you can follow the instructions described `here <https://docs.gitlab.com/ee/install/kubernetes/gitlab_chart.html>`_.
+To deploy Gitlab Helm Chart, you can follow the instructions described `here <https://docs.gitlab.com/ee/install/kubernetes/gitlab_chart.html>`_.

 A light way to install is: